Sylius/Sylius/CONFLICTS.md

 - `gedmo/doctrine-extensions:3.17.0`:

-  This version has a bug, which on Symfony 6.4 lead to a fatal error:
+  This version has a bug, which on Symfony 6.4 leads to a fatal error:
   `[Semantical Error] The annotation "@note" in property Gedmo\Loggable\Entity\MappedSuperclass\AbstractLogEntry::$data was never imported.`